 The Third Sunday Market is a monthly market for six months out of the year from May through October that takes place in downtown Bloomington.
 This market is perfect for visitors on a journey to find unique gifts, local produce, and handmade goods from over 450 vendors.

-You’ll also find plenty of food and drink vendors, so you can grab a bite to eat while you browse the market.
+You’ll also find plenty of food and drink vendors, so you can grab a bite while browsing the market.
 Admission to the market is free, making this an excellent, free thing to do on your Bloomington vacation.

 For easy access to this unique market, consider staying at the nearby Hawthorn Suites Bloomington.
 This hotel is just a short drive from the market, and it offers plenty of amenities to make your stay comfortable, such as a hot breakfast to get you going and an indoor pool.